Rental property disputes

 To make an application to terminate a tenancy you need to:

-- complete the application for resolution of a tenancy dispute form [PDF 705KB] in full
+- complete the application for resolution of a tenancy dispute form [PDF 298KB] or [DOC 240KB] in full

 - attach any relevant documents (for example, the residential tenancy agreement, notice to remedy and notice to vacate, rent ledger, and any condition reports)